f5businessdevelopment/bigipworkshop/docs/ex4.md

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/09116a91-4c97-41af-9e94-1dfe4b337faf)

+__Note__ IF security group is not configured terraform plan will fail.
 Go to VSCode

 Next, execute the command `terraform plan` to generate and review an execution plan based on the Terraform configuration.